-

 A 2.25 qt. cast iron saucepan in flame color, perfect for simmering, reducing, and whisking.

-Pros: quality, color, easy to clean
+Pros: color, quality, easy to clean

 -

-A 8" cast iron skillet that is pre-seasoned and ready to use, perfect for a variety of cooking tasks.
+A 5" black cast iron skillet that is pre-seasoned and ready to cook right out of the box.

 Pros: versatility, durable, quality